About the Review

 We also hope the Review will keep you engaged, or will re-engage you with your alma mater.
 As you browse the images and poems and stories in the online flipbooks of past volumes, you might also discover what some of your fellow F&M alums are up to.
 Whether you are an aspiring writer/artist, an established one, or simply want to try your hand at publication, we are most interested in seeing and reading your work.

-In Volume Six we are examining the idea of CONTACT.
+In Volume Seven we are examining the idea of TEMPER.
 It’s a concept that can be broadly applied, and we look forward to seeing your particular interpretation.

 Explore Past Issues